 April 2013 was a life-changing month for me in so many ways.
 Where do I even start?
-I divorced after 29 years married, moved Kathryn to Arizona, stayed a while at Arizona Bike Week, returned home and my dog “Dargo” passed the very day I returned home.
-So needless to say, it was a trying and emotional month.
+I divorced after 29 years of marriage, moved Kathryn to Arizona, stayed a while at Arizona Bike Week, and returned home, and my dog “Dargo” passed away the very day I returned home.
+So, needless to say, it was a trying and emotional month.
 But it’s times like these that you really find out what matters in life and who your friends are.
-Thankfully, I have great friends, both local and afar, who helped me get through the rough times and I’m happy to report that I am engaged in new artistic and creative endeavors.
-Like my friend Frank says “Life is a never-ending series of temporary events.”
+Thankfully, I have great friends, both local and afar, who helped me get through the rough times, and I’m happy to report that I am engaged in new artistic and creative endeavors.
+Like my friend Frank says, “Life is a never-ending series of temporary events.”
 (Frank Mallinder from his book “Practical Wisdom“).
-But enough about rough times — this post is all about a fantastic temporary event — my trip to Canada and time enjoyed with great friends.
-Bon vivant.
+But enough about rough times — this post is all about a fantastic temporary event — my trip to Canada and time enjoyed with great friends. — bon vivant.

 It all starts here — Toronto Pearson International Airport, Toronto, Canada.

 I arrived in Canada at Toronto Pearson International Airport on the evening of April 26th.
 I’ve been to Canada before, but it’s been a while, and even then, only to the western areas.
 So this was a first for me – to see this part of the country and take it in a bit.
 My Canadian friends, Dwayne and Leanne Bell were perfect hosts, making sure I felt welcome and comfortable in the true Canadian style.
 After our drive from the airport to their area (about an hour away), we relaxed and caught up a bit.
 But it was already getting late, so we called it a night, and my Canadian experience kicked in the following day.